 They each received Field CANs for drug possession at a popular music festival.

 Police advised them that they would not receive convictions if they completed and sent WNPs to the court.

 However, the Magistrate in Downing Centre Local Court imposed fines on each of them, which automatically come with criminal records.

-Our lawyers appealed the sentences to Downing Centre District Court and quickly persuaded the Judge to impose section 10s in each of their cases, which means they all avoid convictions – to their great relief.
+Our lawyers appealed the sentences to Downing Centre District Court and quickly persuaded the Judge to impose non conviction orders in each of their cases, which means they all avoid convictions – to their great relief.